qtnc/swan/docs/stdlib.md

 - remove(...items): remove one or more items
 - removeAt(...indices): remove one or more items at specified indices.
 Indices can be numbers or ranges.
 - removeIf(predicate): remove all items from the list for which the predicate returned true
+- resize(newLength, value=undefined): resize the list to make it having the new length specified.
+If it is longer, fill the new elements with the given value.
+- reserve(capacity): prepare the collection to contain at least the given number of elements by allocating memory in advance.
 - reverse: reverse the elements in the list, so that the first becomes the last one and vice-versa.
 - rotate(distance): shift the items in the list; depending on distance, first elements become the last ones or last become the first ones.
 - shuffle(random=rand): randomly shuffles the elements in the list.
 AVailability depends on the Random class being available.